 The decision I made to leave my home haunts me.
 The strong independent woman I see myself

 as, caved.
-When I look in the mirror I'm not happy with myself.
+When I look in the mirror I am not happy with myself.

 The feeling of inadequacy will abate.
-That won't happen overnight.
+That will not happen overnight.

 Hurricane in Year: